beeware/beeware-tutorial/docs/en/tutorial/tutorial-7.md

 What happened?
 We've added `faker` to our *code*, but we haven't added it to the virtual environment that is used to run the app in development mode.

-The only way to guarantee that someone else will have a Python environment that contains everything it needs is to build a completely isolated Python environment.
-To ensure this happens, when Briefcase runs an app in development mode, it creates a standalone virtual environment for that application.
+When Briefcase runs an app in development mode, it creates a standalone virtual environment for that application, independent of the environment in which you run `briefcase`.
 If your app doesn't declare that it needs a particular library, that library won't be installed in the development virtual environment.

 So how do you add a new requirement to your application?